Cool Chain Drugs | What are Cool Chain Drugs?Print

 What would happen if the temperature is not controlled?

-The US FDA requires that all cool chain product should be maintained according to the limit of the temperature.
-If there is an imbalance or no control, the drugs may become adulterated resulting to poor quality of the product.
-This is also published and explained in Section 501 (a) (2) (B) of the Federal Food, Drug and Cosmetic Act.
+The US FDA requires that all cool chain products should be maintained according to the within specified temperature limits.
+If there is an imbalance or no control, the drugs may become adulterated resulting reducing the quality of the product.
+This is also covered in Section 501 (a) (2) (B) of the Federal Food, Drug and Cosmetic Act.